By Miriam Raftery

 His piece derides as “fake news” reports that he is guilty of wrongdoing and fraud, faces sexual harassment claims deemed true by a judge, is accused of threatening people with an attack dog, is under investigation, and paid business fines.

 Here are the actual documents from official government agencies, court records and more proving that all of these facts reported are the media are not "fake news," but provably true:

 Guilty of fraud and wrongdoing – There are many incidents of wrongdoing including criminal, civil court and governmental agency findings.
 Here are the highlights, or lowlights:

 Kalasho pled guilty to 2 criminal counts of worker’s compensation fraud, according to the San Diego District Attorney.
-View the document he signed pleading guilty: https://www.eastcountymagazine.org/sites/eastcountymagazine.org/files/2018/August/Kalasho%20MisdeamenorRev.pdf?526 )
+View the document he signed pleading guilty, as ECM was first to report: https://www.eastcountymagazine.org/sites/eastcountymagazine.org/files/2018/August/Kalasho%20MisdeamenorRev.pdf?526 )

 Sexual harassment: Kalasho was found by a civil court judge to have sexually harassed beauty pageant contestants.
 Click links in this paragraph to view the actual court documents.
 Judge Timothy Taylor issued a judgment granting a motion to allow documents, a supporting declaration and admissions to be admitted at an upcoming civil trial as true facts—meaning Kalasho cannot dispute the accuracy in court of the judge’s findings that Kalasho:

 - offered a woman the crown in exchange for sex

 - made comments about another contestant’s breasts jiggling on the runway

 - posted fake nude photos online of a pageant winner with whom he had a dispute